The Emerald Hummingbird of Honduras – Amazilia luciae

 Nesting of the Emerald Hummingbird

 The Honduran Emerald Hummingbird nests during the months of March and April.
-Their small nests are made of lichens and mosses, they almost always lay two eggs, the parents work together to feed the young.
+Its small nests are made of lichens and mosses, it almost always lays two eggs, the parents work together to feed the young.

-Video of several members of the Honduran Association of Ornithology (ASHO) where you can see the colors and shape of the only species of bird endemic to Honduras.
+Video of several members of the Honduran Ornithology Association (ASHO) where you can see the colors and shape of the only species of bird endemic to Honduras.

 ASIDE – Conservation of the Emerald Hummingbird

-The Protected Area since its creation under Legislative Decree 159 – 2005 did not have a co-management institution, it was until November 2011, after the ASIDE application was approved by the ICF that a co-management agreement was signed.
+Since its creation under Legislative Decree 159 – 2005, the Protected Area did not have a co-management institution, it was until November 2011, after the ASIDE request was approved by the ICF, that a co-management agreement was signed.

-ASIDE carries out, through its own efforts, the activities of protection, conservation, and coordination among the entities involved in order to guarantee the faithful fulfillment of the delicate responsibilities assigned through the co-management agreement.
+ASIDE carries out through its own efforts the activities of protection, conservation, coordination between the entities involved in order to guarantee the faithful fulfillment of the delicate responsibilities assigned through the co-management agreement.

 Currently you can carry out the tourist observation activity in its natural habitat.
-If you want more information call +504 2647-0309 or send a message to your email: firstname.lastname@example.org
+If you want more information call +504 2647-0309 or send a message to his email: firstname.lastname@example.org

-It is generally attacked by the caburé owlet (Glaucidium brasilianum).
-When attacked, the hummingbirds gather in flocks to escape.
+It is generally attacked by the caburé owl (Glaucidium brasilianum).
+When attacked, hummingbirds gather in flocks to escape.